koszeggy/KGySoft.Drawing.Tools/README.md

 > _Tip:_ As a developer, you can use [KGy SOFT Core Libraries](https://github.com/koszeggy/KGySoft.CoreLibraries#dynamic-resource-management) if you want something similar in your application.

 The edited resources are saved in .resx files in the `Resources` subfolder of the application.
-Resources can be downloaded from within the application.
+Resources can be downloaded from within the application as well.

 ![Editing resources in KGy SOFT Imaging Tools](https://user-images.githubusercontent.com/27336165/124143008-0a1e4f80-da8b-11eb-8f85-572507b66154.png)

 > _Note:_ If you create a localization for your language feel free to [submit a new issue](https://github.com/koszeggy/KGySoft.Drawing.Tools/issues/new?assignees=&labels=&template=submit-resources.md&title=%5BRes%5D) and I will make it available for everyone.
 Don't forget to mention your name in the translated About menu.

+#### Help, my reasources are gone!

 ## Debugger Visualizers